Of all things, the timing and sequence is where flexibility will be necessary.

 Above all, I am not loyal to a snow-covered footpath.
 We must optimize according to the following principles.

-Myself: Experienced alpine winter backcountry tour guide, splitboarder, skier, powderhound, climate activist.
+Myself: Experienced alpine winter backcountry tour guide, splitboard and ski mountaineer, powderhound, climate activist.
 I am 37 years old, a climate scientist turned firmware engineer, a little over 6' (184cm), 75kg, and injury-resistant and well-conditioned.
 I was born in New Mexico, and live in Switzerland with my wife, with no kids.

-I have been out in the snow since I was little, but since 2015 every season touring >50 days, with an upward trend.
+I have been out in the snow since I was little, but since 2012 every season >80 days touring, with an upward trend.
 For weight and efficiency reasons, I learned how to ski recently, after 9 years of snowboarding and 9 years of almost solely splitboarding.
-Skis just make more sense for traverses; therefore, I ski, and I could ski well enough for my traverse in Bulgaria, and I can ski well enough for this traverse of the Continental Divide.
+Skis just make more sense for traverses; therefore, I ski, and I skied well enough for my traverse in Bulgaria, with plenty of terrible snow, and I can ski well enough for this traverse of the Continental Divide.

 I have never walked any of the long trails.
 I plan to when I am older.
 I have done multiple ski traverses in Switzerland and Bulgaria.
 I truly enjoy being out in the wild, especially in winter.
 My favorite thing to do is a ski traverse.
 I enjoy 'bad' weather, also in winter.
 I view an attempt to walk the CDT in winter mostly as a string of ski traverses.

 You: Experienced winter backcountry ski tourer.
 You should be passionate about winter, cold-resistant, have a positive outlook and be full of energy.
 Also, I am open to partial companionship.
-If you have the skills, please join me for a certain part, although I am wary of the social aspect.
+If you have the skills, with some vetting you are welcome to joing me for certain parts, although I am wary of the social aspect.
 The mental toll of winter conditions tests me every time, but I can handle it and still have fun.
 Can you still have fun when Old Man Winter tests you?

 This undertaking is very egotistical of me, but will help me grow at the same time.
 I sure would like to take the opportunity set a fundraiser challenge and have people join me in donating money to a cause.
 My best idea yet is to fund an organization the supports less fortunate communities to build out their renewable energy mix, with the goal of long-term energy autonomy.
 I am open to ideas.
 I guess I'd donate a dollar per mile progress.